 Dozens of pre-built web blocks extend current OutSystems widgets with exciting new controls and patterns, like button groups, toggle buttons, dropdowns, balloons, carousels and many others.
 This makes building applications user interfaces a breeze.

-All of these patterns have best practices built in so they are extremely robust and performant in runtime, while providing the drag-and-drop experience in the visual editor you’re so used to.
+All of these patterns have best practices built in so they are extremely robust and high-performing at runtime, while providing a simple drag-and-drop experience in the visual editor.

 Only the required content is sent to the browser because the server is aware of the device in use.